What Is The Difference Between A Raised Toilet Seat And A Safety Frame ?

 The world of raised toilet seats is perhaps not the most fascinating one, but it certainly can be a bit confusing.
 There are enough different types, names and ways of locking onto the toilet, that for my mom we had to try a number of different types until we were happy.
 Mixed in with raised, or elevated, toilet seats there is also the safety frame, and the safety frame with a raised, or elevated, seat.
 So, I am hoping to shed a little light on the subject.

 What is the difference between a raised toilet seat and a safety frame ?
-A safety frame is a support which is placed over the toilet to help with sitting and standing.
-A safety frame with a raised toilet seat is a frame with an integrated seat which is placed over the toilet and not attached to it.
+A safety frame is a support which is placed over, or attached to, a toilet to help with sitting and standing.
+A safety frame with a raised toilet seat is a frame with an integrated seat which is placed over a toilet and not attached to it.
 All other types of raised toilet seat are attached to the toilet bowl itself.

-- All of the risers and raised toilet seats, without legs, are fixed to the toilet seat, or to the toilet bowl.
+• All the risers and raised toilet seats, without legs, are fixed to the toilet seat, or to the toilet bowl.

-- Safety frames with an integrated raised seat have four legs and do not attach to the toilet at all.
-The frame is stood over the toilet in such a way as the seat is suspended above the bowl in the best possible position.
+• Safety frames with an integrated raised seat have four legs and do not attach to the toilet at all.
+The frame is stood over the toilet in such a way that the seat is suspended above the bowl in the best possible position.

-- All types of safety frame, with or without a seat, have adjustable height – usually 18 – 23 inches.
-The seats which attach to the seat or bowl almost exclusively come in ranges of different models with fixed heights from 2 – 6 inches.
+• All types of safety frame, with or without a seat, have adjustable height – usually 18 – 23 inches.
+The raised seats which attach to the seat, or bowl, almost exclusively come in ranges of different models with fixed heights, from 2 to 6 inches.

-- What sets the frames with seats apart is their stability and the support they give to people who may be elderly, and lacking in strength and coordination.
-The large armrests make it ver easy to reach back to them, and the fact that they don’t wobble is very much a confidence booster to someone who is already having a terrible time trying to go backwards and sit down with pain or other discomfort.
+• What sets the frames with seats apart, is their stability and the support they give to people who may be elderly, and lacking in strength and coordination.
+The large armrests make it very easy to reach back to them, and the fact that they don’t wobble is very much a confidence booster to someone who is already having a terrible time trying to go backwards and sit down with pain or other discomfort.

-- Risers with armrests are the only raised seat which can compete for stability as it is bolted to the toilet but the size of the armrests doesn’t really match that of the safety frames.
+• Risers with armrests are the only raised seat attaching to the toilet which can compete for stability, as it is bolted to the toilet, but the size of the armrests doesn’t really match that of the safety frames.

 What are the differences between raised toilet seats and safety frames which have an integrated raised toilet seat ?